 The North Street Treatment System addresses a VOC plume that originated at the Former Landfill/Chemical Holes area.
 The VOC plume is presently located south of the site boundary, with the leading edge extending south to Flower Hill Drive (Figure 3.2.8-1).
 The groundwater treatment system began operating in May 2004.
 In June 2013, a Petition for Shutdown OU III North Street Groundwater Treatment System (BNL 2013c) was submitted to the regulators for review and approval.
 The system was shut down in August 2013 after receiving approval from the regulators.
-The system was restarted in June 2014 due to a rebound in VOC concentrations in several monitoring wells above the $50 \,\mu\text{g/L}$ TVOC concentration capture goal.
-The system was again shut down in July 2015 due to a reduction in VOC concentrations.
+The system was restarted in June 2014 due to a rebound in VOC concentrations in several monitoring wells above the 50 μ g/L TVOC concentrations.
 In August 2015, well NS-1 was restarted due to elevated VOC concentrations in a monitoring well located immediately up-gradient of this well.
 Well NS-1 was shut down in August 2016 due to a reduction in VOC concentrations.

-Groundwater treatment presently consists of one extraction well operating at a pumping rate of approximately 200 gpm.
-The system captures the higher concentration portion of the VOC plume (i.e., TVOC concentrations greater than $50~\mu g/L$) in the Upper Glacial aquifer and will minimize the potential for additional VOC migration into the Magothy aquifer.
+Groundwater treatment consists of two extraction wells, however the system is currently in standby mode.
+The system captured the higher concentration portion of the VOC plume (i.e., TVOC concentrations greater than 50 μ g/L) in the Upper Glacial aquifer and minimized the potential for additional VOC migration into the Magothy aquifer.
 The North Street plume has been divided into two segments for remediation purposes.
 The area to the north of extraction well NS-2 is being addressed by the North Street remediation system, whereas the Airport System handles the area to the south (Figure 3.0-1).
 The Airport System was constructed in part to address the leading edge of this plume (Section 3.2.10).

 The North Street system consists of two extraction wells.
 Extracted groundwater is piped through two 20,000-pound GAC units located in Building OS-5 on a parcel of land owned by DOE and discharged to four injection wells located downgradient along North Street.
 Both the North Street and North Street East systems share the four injection wells.
-Extraction wells NS-1 and NS-2 operate at a rate of up to 200 gpm each.
+Extraction wells NS-1 and NS-2 can operate at a rate of up to 200 gpm each.
 A complete description of the system is contained in the Operations and Maintenance Manual for the North Street/North Street East Offsite Groundwater Treatment Systems (BNL 2004b).